 Once I received a phone call from an HR lady.
 I had just done my first training at that company.
 She said, Florian, all good, the feedback was great.
 But there was a comment from one of the participants.
 She said that it couldn’t be that this was therapy.
 I paused.
 Then, with all the determination of the world in my voice, I answered: Public speaking IS therapy.
 And if it is not therapy, you can do better.
 If you think that tears are out of place in trainings, don’t hire me.

 Reason number seven.
 Personal growth goes hand in hand with suffering.
 Suffering doesn’t grow on clean grounds.
 If you don’t like the humor of Ricky Gervais, don’t even contact me.

 Finally, the eighth reason why you should never work with me: wine is great!
 Especially when it comes to public speaking.
 I do a lot of training sessions in Spain.
-There, during the lunch breaks a glass of wine is never wrong.
+There, during lunch breaks, a glass of wine is never wrong.
 I love that!
 It creates such a different, relaxed atmosphere.
-I love to have my glass of red wine during the lunch breaks.
+I love to have my glass of red wine during lunch breaks.
 If you have a problem with that, don’t hire me!